On the stability of an in-line formation of hydrodynamically interacting flapping plates

 We have also developed a reduced model for the dynamics of hydrodynamically interacting plates based on linear thin-airfoil theory~\citep{Wu1961Swimmingwavingplate,Wu1975Extractionflowenergy,Sophie}.
 In this model, we assume that each plate interacts only with its nearest upstream neighbor, and that each plate sheds a flat vortex sheet that is unperturbed by the other plates.
 The model is able to recover a number of phenomena observed in our simulations, namely, the quantization of stable equilibria on the schooling number, the dependence of the translation velocity on the flapping amplitude, and the decreasing stability of the formation as $A$ decreases and $n$ increases.

 The flow-induced oscillatory instability and subsequent collisions within increasingly large in-line formations are reminiscent of the ``flonons" observed in recent experiments on flapping wings in a water tank~\citep{Newbolt_2024}.
 The authors of that experiment posited that the formation destabilized via a resonance cascade, a physical picture that is consistent with our reduced model in \S~\ref{ssec:reduced}.
 Such an instability was not observed in the vortex sheet simulations of in-line formations of pitching plates conducted by~\citet{Heydari_2024}, who instead observed that formations typically destabilized via a loss of cohesion in which trailing plates could not keep up with the rest of the school and fell behind.
 We note that one difference between our vortex sheet algorithm and that of~\citet{Heydari_2024} is that, in the latter, the point vortices shed by the plates are manually removed from the fluid after a prescribed dissipation time~\citep{Heydari_2021}.
+Another difference, which is potentially significant, is that~\citet{Heydari_2024} consider plates that undergo pitching oscillations about their leading edges, while our plates undergo heaving oscillations.
+As a consequence, the horizontal force on the plate is generated entirely by the leading-edge suction in our work, while in their work it is dominated by the pressure force normal to the plate~\citep{Heydari_2021}.
 We also note that we do not observe a ``compact" formation in which the plates are separated by less than a chord length, which has been observed in 2D Navier-Stokes simulations of elastic filaments~\citep{Zhu_2014} and wings~\citep{Lin_2020} in flows with $\text{Re} = O(100)$, and also in 3D Navier-Stokes simulations of flexible plates~\citep{Arranz_2022}.